ak4m410x01/ak4m410x01/README.md

  - :trophy: **Adept in Git, GitHub, and Gitflow, committed to Agile Methodology and Scrum practices.**

- - :student: **Adheres to SOLID principles and is proficient in Linux, Docker, Kubernetes, and Bash scripting.**
+ - :student: **Adheres to SOLID principles and is proficient in Linux, Docker, Kubernetes, Jenkins, and Bash scripting.**

  - :cloud: **Experienced in the cloud (Vercel, Heroku, Digital Ocean, AWS), dedicated to Clean Code, meticulous Code Review, and adept problem-solving with a critical mindset.**